 One of the statutory goals of the foundation “Stichting Internationaal Constantin Brunner Instituut” (ICBI) is to preserve the estate of the philosopher who died in 1937 in The Hague.
 This includes part of Brunner’s last study, a number of art objects and ornaments he was attached to.

 Aside from Brunner’s work, personal possessions and corespondence, the ICBI-archive also contains documents which provide insight into the way his ideas were received and reviewed by his contemporaries.
-Numerous letters, books, photo’s and various other documents from Lotte and Leoni Brunner, but also from friends, admirers and opponents are part of the collection.
-Documents therefore from people who had to leave Germany or lost their lives because of the political developments in the years between 1933 – 1945.
+Numerous letters, books, photo’s and various other documents from Lotte and Leoni Brunner, but also from friends, admirers, and opponents are part of the collection.
+Documents therefore from people who had to leave Germany or lost their lives because of the political developments and atrocities in the years between 1933 – 1945.

 Main sections of the archive: